woodypowr5/calendarApp/README.md

 ## Development server

 Client-only dev server: From within the calendar-client/src/main/web directory, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+NOTE: This requires a standard installation of Node.js.

 Whole dev server: From within the root directory, run `mvn spring-boot:run` for a dev server.
 Navigate to `http://localhost:8080/` to access the main page.

 ## Build

 Run `mvn clean install` to build the project.
 This first builds the calendar-client module using npm.
-NodeJS is not required to be installed prior to this build.
-Maven will download and install a temporary copy of Node JS v9.11.2 in the working directory.
+Node.js is not required to be installed prior to this build.
+Maven will download and install a temporary copy of Node.js v9.11.2 in the working directory.
 It then packages the client code into a jar.
 Next it builds the calendar-server module.
 It then pulls in the compiled client code and includes it in the packaged war file.
 The build artifacts will be stored in the `target/` directory of their respective modules.

 ## Running unit tests